Are You Thinking About Cybersecurity The Right Way?

 Data on retired devices will never die unless there is a disciplined and documented effort to eradicate it.
 By the end of its life, that device, the data stored on it, and its ability to access your data center makes it very valuable to hackers.

-The first purpose of our Asset Disposition centers is the security of the data on retired devices.
+The purpose of our Asset Disposition centers is designed to reduce risk, manage compliance and optimize the total cost of IT ownership through specific attention to: Security, Sustainability, and Asset Value Intelligence.
 If the device still has usable life, we will wipe it clean and provide a Certificate of Data Destruction, then return that device to the client or remarket it returning cash to the client.
 If there is no residual value left, we will safely dismantle the device and recycle it.
-We have a stringent 0% landfill policy, so everything goes back into use to create the next generation of technology.
+We have a stringent 100% data destruction and 0% landfill policy, so everything goes back into use to create the next generation of technology.

 How certain are you that your data is protected?